kexiZeroing/kexiZeroing.github.io/src/blog/url-driven-state-in-react.md

 description: ""
 added: "Sep 28 2024"
 tags: [react]
+updatedDate: "July 17 2025"
 ---

-This post is my learning notes from the article [How to control a React component with the URL](https://buildui.com/posts/how-to-control-a-react-component-with-the-url).
+This post is my learning notes from the article [How to control a React component with the URL](https://buildui.com/posts/how-to-control-a-react-component-with-the-url) written by Sam Selikoff.
 You can also [watch the video](https://www.youtube.com/watch?v=fYqMPvPvVAc) from the author.

 When you build a searchable table, you may have code below.